Zeanon/klipper/docs/Config_Reference.md

 #gcode_id:
 #   If set, the temperature will be reported in M105 queries using the
 #   given id.
 The default is to not report the temperature via M105.
+reverse: False
+#   If True, the working mode of the fan is reversed.
+If the temperature
+#   is lower than the target temperature, the fan speed increases;
+#   otherwise, the fan speed decreases.
+#   The default is False
 ```

+### [controller_temperature_fan]

 ### [fan_generic]